2021–22 SIU Edwardsville Cougars men's basketball team

 The 2021–22 SIU Edwardsville Cougars men's basketball team represented Southern Illinois University Edwardsville in the 2021–22 NCAA Division I men's basketball season.
-The Cougars, led by third-year head coach Brian Barone, played their home games at the First Community Arena in Edwardsville, Illinois as members of the Ohio Valley Conference.
-They finished the season 11–21, 4–13 in OVC play to finish in eighth place.
+The Cougars, led by third-year head coach Brian Barone, played their home games at the First Community Arena in Edwardsville, Illinois as members of the Ohio Valley Conference (OVC).
+They finished the season 11–21, 4–13 in OVC play, to finish in eighth place.
 They lost in the first round of the OVC tournament to Tennessee State.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Cougars finished the 2020–21 season 9–17, 7–12 in OVC play to finish in eighth place.
+In a season limited due to the ongoing COVID-19 pandemic, the Cougars finished the 2020–21 season 9–17, 7–12 in OVC play, to finish in eighth place.
 In the first round of the OVC tournament, they were defeated by Belmont.